-A permit to subdivide land must meet the following requirements:
+/ /20 Proposed C48 Part 2 A permit to subdivide land must meet the following requirements:

-- The road network of future industrial and business uses is to be designed to ensure that development will front onto the township approach. - Lots, accessways, and road networks should be designed having regard to the development requirements of this schedule and to encourage uses that will deliver high quality built form along the township approach. - Where a service road is provided next to a township approach, incorporate elements of the preferred character by: - o Retaining existing significant vegetation within the streetscape. - Planting street trees spaced at a maximum of 10m apart and as near as possible to the centre of each lot. - Using native or indigenous canopy trees or exotic species for feature planting if the trees can be irrigated without using the potable water supply. - Using low level shrubs and grasses in conjunction with canopy trees. - Where direct access or a service road is not appropriate, industrial and business uses may side onto the approach provided: - The total length of side or rear fencing does not exceed 60 metres without a break. - A 5 metre landscape buffer is provided along this interface to screen side fencing.
+- The road network of future industrial and business developments is to be designed to ensure that development will front onto the township approach. - Lots, accessways, and road networks should be designed having regard to the development requirements of this schedule and to encourage developments that will deliver high quality built form along the township approach. - Where a service road is provided next to a township approach, incorporate elements of the preferred character by: - o Retaining existing significant vegetation within the streetscape. - Planting street trees spaced at a maximum of 10m apart and as near as possible to the centre of each lot. - Using native or indigenous canopy trees or exotic species for feature planting if the trees can be irrigated without using the potable water supply. - o Using low level shrubs and grasses in conjunction with canopy trees. - Where direct access or a service road is not appropriate, industrial and commercial developments may side onto the approach provided: - o The total length of side or rear fencing does not exceed 60 metres without a break. - O A 5 metre landscape buffer is provided along this interface to screen side fencing.
 This buffer should consist of a variety of trees, shrubs, grasses, sedges, and groundcovers in accordance with the preferred character of the township approach.
-Landscaped mounding combined with planting of shrubs and canopy trees is encouraged for effective screening, subject to flooding impacts. - Side fencing is provided in accordance with the colours and materials design objective and does not exceed 1.8 metres in height. - Any entry feature should use landscaping rather than built elements.
+Landscaped mounding combined with planting of shrubs and canopy trees is encouraged for effective screening, subject to flooding impacts. - Side fencing is provided in accordance with the colours and materials design objective and does not exceed 1.8 metres in height.

+Any entry features should use landscaping rather than built elements.